-The Harp Twins—featuring identical twin sisters Camille and Kennerly—are returning to the North Country bringing dynamic acoustic and electric rock harps.
-This show, hosted by the Great North Woods Committee for the Arts, will be inside the majestic Rialto Theater in downtown Lancaster on Wednesday, Oct.
-24, at 7 p.m.
+The Harp Twins—featuring identical twin sisters Calille and Kennerly—are returning to the North Country, bringing their dynamic acoustic and electric rock harps with them.
+This show, hosted by the Great North Woods Committee for the Arts, will be at Trinity United Methodist Church on Bridge Street in Colebrook on Saturday, July 6, at 7 p.m.

-If you enjoy retro-Rock music from the 1960s and ’70s and like to dance, the Great North Woods Committee for the Arts invites you to the Colebrook Country Club on Saturday, May 12.
+If you enjoy retro-Rock music from the 1960s and ’70s and like to dance, the Great North Woods Committee for the Arts invites you to the Colebrook Country Club on Saturday, April 20.
 That night local favorites Rock On will be turning out the hits from yesterday.

 The musical partnership between consummate top Scottish fiddler Alasdair Fraser and dynamic Californian cellist Natalie Haas returns to the North Country at 7 p.m. on Tuesday, April 9, when the duo performs in concert at the Rialto Theater in Lancaster.